nxskok/pasias/docs/16-ordinal-nominal-response.md

 ```

+If you didn't save your output in a variable, you'll get my last bit
+automatically.

 The end of the output gives us coefficients for (and thus tells us we
 need to keep)  age, years of education and interview length.